 In 2011, we teamed up with the Department of Education to launch the Know Before You Owe: student loans project.
-The project was aimed at creating a financial aid shopping sheet which colleges and universities could use to help students better understand the type and amount of grants and loans they qualify for.
+The project was aimed at creating a which colleges and universities could use to help students better understand the type and amount of grants and loans they qualify for.
 It also could be used to help students easily compare aid packages offered by different institutions.

 Take a look at our journey to learn more about where the project started and how it’s going to help students across the country.

 In 2011, we released of a model financial aid offer form.
 We asked the public to react and tell us what was most helpful when comparing aid offers.
 Thousands of students, parents, guidance counselors, and college officials provided input.

 January 2012: What you told us

 We received feedback from thousands of you on almost every aspect of the “financial aid shopping sheet” prototype.
 Consumers said having a standardized way to receive financial aid information is important.
 We released a detailing your feedback about the shopping sheet to share with the Department of Education.